marifdemirtas/pfp-ebooks/_sources/plan2.rst

 Plan 2: Example
 ====================================

-Maybe we want to get information from the University of Michigan wikipedia page.

 The first step in web scraping is getting information from a webpage.

-Here is the code for preparing to get information from the University of Michigan wikipedia page.
+Here is the code for preparing to get information from the Cottage Inn location page.

-.. activecode:: umich_plan1
+.. activecode:: cottage_plan2
    :language: python3
    :nocodelens: